ruffle-rs/ruffle/core/src/avm2/globals/README.md

 The `core/build\_playerglobal` tool is automatically run by `core`'s build script when any of our ActionScript classes are changed.

-NOTE - when adding a *new* .as file, you must manually trigger the build script to be re-run by running 'touch core/build.rs' (or otherwise updating the modification time of 'core/build.rs').
-This only needs to be done once - afterwards, Cargo will track changes to your newly added '.as' file, and re-run the build script as needed.

 ## Limitations